5 Tips For Better Hair Care Routine

 Dust and pollution are the biggest adversaries of skin and hair.
 Foamy and lather shampoos are not natural.
-They contain harmful chemicals like parabens and sulfates that may build lather, but with time can cause scalp irritation, burning sensation and may disrupt hormonal balance.
+They contain harmful chemicals like parabens and sulfates that may build lather but, with time, can cause scalp irritation and burning sensation and disrupt hormonal balance.

 Adopt natural and organic shampoos for hair cleaning and shine-boosting.
 They are vegan and cruelty-free and hydrate hair without the side effects of dryness and hair fall.
-Nature-friendly ingredients like green tea extract, aloe vera, and antioxidants make your hair feel shiny and soft and are environment-friendly as well.
+Nature-friendly ingredients like green tea extract, aloe vera, and antioxidants make your hair feel shiny and soft and are environment-friendly.

 2. Hair Massage With Warm Oil

 Grandma was right when she stressed hot oil massage when you were young.
 Once-a-week oil application to your hair provides your tresses with nutrition and hydration.
-There are various oils, such as coconut oil, that penetrate human hair fibres preventing hair damage.
+Various oils, such as coconut oil, penetrate human hair fibres, preventing hair damage.
 Essential oils are also hair-friendly in addressing your hair problems.
 With curly and dry hair, ladies can explore Curlsmith hair products for deep treatment oil in serums to get extra moisture, hydration, and shine.

 3. Shampoo Is For Scalp, Conditioner For Hair Strands

 Women often use the wrong techniques to shampoo and condition their hair.
 American Academy of Dermatology Association (AADA) recommends concentrating shampoo on the scalp, not the entire hair length.
 Stick to using hair conditioner across hair lengths and tips, not on the scalp.
 This rule applies to all hair types and lengths.